Stratus Technologies: Products and customers

 Its legacy product line was originally based on Motorola MC68000 processors (FT and XA series), and then migrated to Intel i860 processors (XA/R series), then to Hewlett-Packard's PA-RISC processors (Continuum series), and finally to Intel Xeon processors (V Series).
 That line runs the VOS operating system, which originally had many features inspired by or derived from Multics.
 Other operating systems supported on the legacy platforms (XA/R, Jetta / Continuum)—HP-UX and a home-grown UNIX product called FTX (Fault-Tolerant UNIX)—are supported but no longer actively sold.

 In June 2002, Stratus introduced the ftServer line of Intel-based servers, running Microsoft Windows 2000 and higher.
-The Stratus ftServer line sold today supports Windows 2000, 2003 and 2008, as well as Red Hat Enterprise Linux.
+The Stratus ftServer line sold today supports Windows Server, VMware vSphere, and Red Hat Enterprise Linux.
 The company sells models of ftServer designated as entry-level, mid-range and enterprise-class fault tolerant servers.
-The mid-range and enterprise ftServer systems also run VMware vSphere virtualization software.

 The company began offering Stratus Avance software in June 2008, a high availability product with virtualization built in.
 Avance runs on two general-purpose x86 servers and allows deployment of applications across high-availability virtual machines, freeing up existing x86 servers.
 The two servers comprising the Avance high-availability platform may be separated by up to three miles for purposes of disaster recovery and business continuity.
 Avance is intended to serve small-to-medium size businesses' need for affordable and simple high availability and virtualization.